Cardiff University student collects award on behalf of Malala

 A PhD student from Cardiff has accepted an award on behalf of Nobel Peace Prize winner Malala Yousafzai at a prestigious international meeting of universities from the G7 nations.

-Sophie Nuber, who is currently studying for a PhD in climate science at Cardiff University’s School of Earth and Ocean Sciences, was on hand at the Italian Conference of University Rectors (CRUI) to receive the Knowledge CRUI Award.
+Sophie Nuber, who is currently studying for a PhD in climate science at Cardiff University’s School of Earth and Environmental Sciences, was on hand at the Italian Conference of University Rectors (CRUI) to receive the Knowledge CRUI Award.

 The award was given to Malala "for her work in favour of the right of girls to attend school, an example of courage, determination and awareness that the right to equality and the construction of a sustainable and better future is solely based on knowledge.”